-The Haida people of the Northwest Pacific tell a story about a strange woman wrapped in a fur cape, who came to a village by the sea.
+The Haida people, of the Northwest Pacific, tell a story about a strange woman, wrapped in a fur cape, who came to a village by the sea.
 She passed through a group of boys, one of whom tore at her cape.
-It fell away to reveal her spine that had protuberances of weeds and plants growing out of it, like seaweed on the shore.
-The children laughed at her, though their parents warned them not to.
-The woman sat down on the seashore and wept, the waves swirling around her feet.
-It was then that she stood and walked away, the sea following her up over the lowlands, the forests and on towards the mountains.
-Frightened the people of the island built rafts and sailed away.
+It fell away, to reveal her spine, that had protuberances of weeds and plants growing out of it, like seaweed on the shore.
+The children laughed at her, although their parents warned them not to.
+The woman sat down on the seashore, and wept, the waves swirling around her feet.
+It was then, that she stood, and walked away, the sea following her up, over the lowlands, the forests and on, towards the mountains.
+Frightened, the people of the island built rafts, and sailed away.

 From Mesoamerica and Siberia, to the Vikings, Assyrians and Egyptians, there are six hundred, some say two thousand, recorded tales and myths of a great flood.
-Most tell of the refugees who escaped the deluge in a boat, raft or canoe, or who climbed trees and sought refuge in mountaintop caves.
+Most tell of the refugees who escaped the deluge in a boat, raft, or canoe, or who climbed trees, and sought refuge in mountaintop caves.

-Flood myths which include raven have been found from the story of Noah in the Old Testament, to the stories of the Algonquin and Cree of North America.
-One of the oldest examples is found in the Epic of Gilgamesh, where Utnapihter is warned by Ea (the Sumerian God Enki) to build a boat of specific dimensions.
-When it is completed he takes on board his family, provisions, and every animal that he had.
-Utnapihter watched as the rains came, and the waters rose.
-Over the flooded land they drifted, until, after seven days, the rain ceased, and he sent out a dove, and then a swallow, but both returned, and he sent out a raven who found land.
+Flood myths, which include Raven, have been found, from the story of Noah in the Old Testament, to the stories of the Algonquin and Cree of North America.
+One of the oldest examples is found in the Epic of Gilgamesh, where Utnapihter is warned by Ea (the Sumerian God Enki), to build a boat of specific dimensions.
+When it is completed, he takes on board his family, provisions, and every animal that he had.
+Utnapihter watched, as the rains came, and the waters rose.
+Over the flooded land, they drifted until, after seven days, the rain ceased, and he sent out a dove, and then a swallow, but both returned, and then, he sent out a raven, who found land.

 These flood myths are elemental.
-They tell of wrath, and overwhelming fear.
-Of an ending and a new beginning.
-For long years flood myths have been linked with sin, the waters symbolising purging and cleansing.
+They tell of wrath, and overwhelming fear; of an ending, and a new beginning.
+For long years, flood myths have been linked with sin, the waters symbolising purging and cleansing.
 The fragment of the Egyptian flood myth tells us that Atum saw how the people had become rebellious.
-Because of this he was resolved to destroy the earth to the primordial water which was its original state.
-Where only Atum and Osiris would remain in the form of serpents.
+Because of this, he was resolved to destroy and reduce the earth, to the primordial water, which was its original state, where only Atum and Osiris would remain in the form of serpents.

-This, for me is the beauty of myth.
+This, for me, is the beauty of myths.
 They are simple and complex.
-They work on all levels and are more than anything, timeless.
-However, sometimes, as with these flood myths, especially Yu’s flood myth from Bronze Age China, and stories about flaming stars which fell from heaven, there is more than a kernel of truth.
-So much so that the embryonic science of geomythology is investigating old stories of floods, earthquakes and comets.
-Of the great serpent who laments of the star that fell and caused the earth to go up in flames.
+They work on all levels and, are more than anything, timeless.
+However, sometimes, as with these flood myths, especially Yu”s flood myth from Bronze Age China, and stories about flaming stars which fell from heaven, there is more than a kernel of truth.
+So much so, that the embryonic science of geomythology is investigating old stories of floods, earthquakes, and comets, of the great serpent, who laments of the star that fell, and caused the earth to go up in flames.

-Alongside this we have the research conducted in Greenland.
-Ice core samples there show that some c.10,890 BC, something happened which caused the ice sheets to melt rapidly.
-Between 12,800 and 11,500 years there was a rapid cooling event.
-The temperature dropped by 2°C, and as much as 5°C in Northern Europe.
+Alongside this, we have the research conducted in Greenland.
+Ice-core samples there, show that some 10,890 BC, something happened, which caused the ice sheets to melt rapidly.
+Between 12,800 and 11,500 BC, there was a rapid cooling event.
+The temperature dropped by 2°C, and as much as 5°C, in Northern Europe.
 As the sea level rose, vast swathes of coastline were submerged.